-A quick Google search for Sriracha recipe returns over half a million results for making your food better with Sriracha.
-There’s Sriracha-infused butters, breads with Sriracha-swirls, Sriracha popcorn, bacon, ice-cream, hummus and even cocktails.
+A quick Google search for Sriracha recipes returns over half a million results for making your food better with Sriracha.
+There’s Sriracha-infused butter, bread with Sriracha-swirls, Sriracha popcorn, bacon, ice-cream, hummus, and even cocktails.
 It just works, in everything.
-People love sharing their recipes and you can find them on Facebook, Twitter, Instagram and Tumblr.
+People love sharing their recipes and you can find them on Facebook, Twitter, Instagram, and Tumblr.

-It’s cheap and easily available, and everyone from top chefs to home cooks are using it.
+It's cheap and easily available, and everyone from top chefs to home cooks is using it.

 3. Huge boost from high-profile influencers and everyday fans who create Sriracha-themed content

-Matthew Inman of popular website The Oatmeal once wrote a love letter to Sriracha, which has literally hundreds of thousands of shares.
-He also made a Sriracha addict quiz, and sells Sriracha-themed merchandise.
+Matthew Inman of the popular website The Oatmeal once wrote a love letter to Sriracha, which has literally hundreds of thousands of shares.
+He also made a Sriracha addict quiz and sells Sriracha-themed merchandise.